The Female Athlete Network

 As a pharmacist, Emily has seen firsthand the gap in knowledge that young women have when it comes to their own bodies, not knowing what is normal, and what is not, and this issue is amplified when you add the complexities of being an athlete…an athlete in Emily’s eyes is anyone who exercises with intention.

-As a former athlete, and now as AFLW Player Development and Performance Health Manager at the Geelong Football Club Emily is ensuring that women athletes everywhere have access to evidence informed information about their bodies...Menstrual health is key to overall health and women should feel empowered and educated and not shamed by how incredible their bodies are, it is time to open the conversation, for everyone.
+As a former athlete and performance health consultant for individuals and several professional sports teams Australia-wide.
+Emily is ensuring that women athletes everywhere have access to evidence informed information about their bodies...Menstrual health is key to overall health and women should feel empowered and educated and not shamed by how incredible their bodies are, it is time to open the conversation, for everyone.

 Everyone deserves to feel great and to perform well, no matter their chosen pursuit.